aseprite/api/api/dialog.md

 With `{ bounds=Rectangle() }` you can display the dialog in a specific location.
 Useful to show the dialog in a previous position that you obtain from [Dialog.bounds](#dialogbounds) property.

+Setting `{ autoscrollbars=true }` will add scrollbars automatically only
+if they are needed.
+This means that if your dialog contains enough widgets to make it go out of the window/screen (depending if you are using single window UI or multiple windows UI) then scrollbars will be shown into your dialog when its content doesn't fit its bounds.

 ## Dialog:slider()